chfrank-cgn/chfrank-cgn.github.io/index.md

 Rancher Cloud Wiki
 ==================

-This Wiki contains a collection of blog posts related to Rancher, Terraform and all major public cloud providers.
+This Wiki contains a collection of articles related to Rancher, Terraform and major public cloud providers.

 Rancher
 -------